coletonodonnell/coleton.io/content/posts/algo.md

 }
 ```

-In this way, we evaulate the parameter of the recursive call first, then whatever that is, place it into that recursive call.
+In this way, we evaluate the parameter of the recursive call first, then whatever that is, place it into that recursive call.

 ## Examples of Recursion